25I-NBOMe: Canada

 As of October 31, 2016; 25I-NBOMe is a controlled substance (Schedule III) in Canada.

 China

 As of October 2015 25I-NBOMe is a controlled substance in China.

 European Union

 In September 2014 the European Union implemented a ban of 25I-NBOMe in all its member states.

+Finland

+25I-NBOMe is scheduled in government decree on narcotic substances, preparations and plants as of 2022 and is hence illegal to possess or use.

 Israel

 Israel banned 25I-NBOMe in 2013.